hacspec/hax/engine/DEV.md

 Just add the flag `--debug-engine` (or `-d`) to the `into` subcommand.
-At the end of the translation, `cargo hax` will spawn a webserver that let you browse the debug information.
-Note you can change to port by setting the environment variable `HAX_DEBUGGER_PORT`.
+At the end of the translation, `cargo hax` will spawn a webserver that lets you browse the debug information.
+Note, you can change to port by setting the environment variable `HAX_DEBUGGER_PORT`.